chef/automate/components/docs-chef-io/content/automate/ha_backup_restore.md

 ## Backup with EFS System

-This section explains how to take backup and restore for External Elastic Search (ES) and Postgres-Sql on External File-System (EFS).
-You can take the backup and restore on EFS system through DNS or IP.
+This section explains how to take backup and restore for External Elastic Search (ES) and PostgreSQL it on External File-System (EFS).
+You can take the backup and restore on the EFS system through DNS or IP.

-A shared file system requires you to create Elasticsearch snapshots.
-To mount the same shared filesystem to the same location on all master and data nodes, register these snapshot repositories with Elasticsearch.
+A shared file system requires you to create ElasticSearch snapshots.
+To mount the same shared filesystem to the exact location on all master and data nodes, register these snapshot repositories with ElasticSearch.

 You must register this location (or one of its parent directories) in the `path.repo` setting on all master and data nodes.

-{{< note >}}

-Ensure you perform the backup configuration before deploying the Chef Automate High Availability (HA) cluster.

-{{< /note >}}
+{{< note >}} Ensure you perform the backup configuration before deploying the Chef Automate High Availability (HA) cluster. {{< /note >}}

 ### Pre-Backup Configurations